 The purpose of this article isn’t to speculate about the origin of the Singapura, but to tell the story of the breed.

 The Singapura is a dainty and elegant cat who hasn’t changed over the years.
-They are a small to medium-sized cat, but muscular and are surprisingly heavy when you pick one up.
+They are small to medium in size, but muscular and are surprisingly heavy when you pick one up.
 The legs are slender but muscular, leading to small, oval-shaped paws.
 The tail is slightly shorter than the body, ending with a black, blunt tip.
 The hind legs are slightly longer than the front legs.
 Females can weigh from 3.5-4.5 kg and males 4.5-5.5 kg.

-Round with strikingly large ears and large, expressive eyes which range in colour from hazel to yellow which are surrounded by dark eyeliner.
+The head is round with strikingly large ears and large, expressive eyes which range in colour from hazel to yellow and are surrounded by dark eyeliner.
 The nose is brick red, with the same dark markings as the eyes.

 Cheetah marks (or lines) run from the inner eye to the whisker pads, and the traditional tabby M marks the forehead.